ktsu2i/shooting-game/README.md

 #### For Windows

-Go to [here](https://www.python.org/) to install the latest version of Python.
+Go [here](https://www.python.org/) to install the latest version of Python.
 Then, run this following command and check if you installed it successfully.

 ```